-Directional signs that most the standards of this subsection are allowed in all zones and are not counted in the total square feetage of permanent signage allowed on the site.
-Adjustments or modifications to the standards of this subsection are prohibited.
+Directional signs that most the standards of this subsection are allowed in all zenes and are not counted in the total square feetage of permanent signage allowed on the site.
+Adjustments or medifications to the standards of this subsection are prohibited.

-2.1.Sizo.
+2.1.
+Sizo.

-Freestanding directional signs may be up to six square feet in area and forty two inches in height.
+Froestanding directional signs may be up to six square feet in area and forty two inches in height.
 Fascia directional signs may be up to six square feet in area and eight feet in height.

-3.1.Sign Foatures.
+3.1.
+Sign Features.

 Direct, internal or indirect lighting is allowed.
-Extensions into the right-of-way are prehibited.
+Extensions into the right of way are prohibited.

-Directional Signs that Do Not Moot the Standards of this Subsection.
-Directional signs that do not moot the standards of this subsection must moot either the standards for signs attached to buildings or the standards for freestanding signs.
+Directional Signs that Do Not Most the Standards of this Subsection.
+Directional signs that do not most the standards of this subsection must meet either the standards for signs attached to buildings or the standards for freestanding signs.